XENONnT/outsource/README.md

-  --rundb_update        Update RunDB after processing --local_transfer      Transfer data to local after processing --keep_dbtoken        Do not renew .dbtoken
+  --rundb_update        Update RunDB after processing --local_transfer      Transfer data to local after processing --keep_dbtoken        Do not renew .dbtoken --stage_out_lower     Whether to stage out the results of lower level processing
 ```

 This script requires at minimum the name of context (which must reside in the cutax version installed in the environment you are in).
 If no other arguments are passed, this script will try to find all data that can be processed, and process it.
 Some inputs from the configuration file at environmental variable `XENON_CONFIG` are also used, specifically: